nhatthanhtran/lpcvc_2025_track2/README.md

 # Baseline Solution - Track 2: Open-Vocabulary Segmentation with Text-Prompt (LPCVC 2025)

 ## :fire: News
-- [2025.02.01] Sample solution of Track2: OVSeg is released
+- [2025.02.01] Sample solution of Track2: X-Decoder is released
 - [2025.01.10] LPCVC 2025 is accepted as CVPR 2025 Workshop
 - [2024.12.10] LPCVC 2025 is announced on NeurIPS 2024